AstreNot/Sales-Insight-Power-BI-Dashboard/README.md

 Creating targets in a table named "Profit Target".
 ![image](https://github.com/AstreNot/Sales-Insight-Power-BI-Dashboard/assets/112799855/0612e4a9-ce43-428d-83ec-05f14383abf6)

-Data Analysis and Visualization
+# Data Analysis and Visualization
 Several expressions and functions were made to arrive at the desired KPI or Metrics.
-I arrived at a report with three (3) pages named:
+The final dashboard consists of three (3) pages named:

 Key Insights
 Profit Insights